Macrometacorp/docs/docs/graphs/graph-queries/graph-keywords/shortest-path.md

 title: SHORTEST_PATH
 ---

 The `SHORTEST_PATH` keyword in [C8QL](../../../queries/c8ql/) is used to find the shortest path between two vertices in a graph.
 It computes the path with the fewest number of edges (hops) between a start vertex and a target vertex.
+If it finds two paths with the same shortest length, then it returns only one.

-This can be particularly useful for tasks such as finding the shortest route between two points in a transportation network, discovering the shortest chain of connections between two users in a social network, or analyzing the shortest dependency chain in a project management system.
+This keyword can be particularly useful for tasks such as finding the shortest route between two points in a transportation network, discovering the shortest chain of connections between two users in a social network, or analyzing the shortest dependency chain in a project management system.

 For more information about using `SHORTEST_PATH`, refer to [Shortest Path Queries](../shortest-path-queries/).